-Could renting out a room invalidate your home insurance?
+Could renting out a room to a lodger invalidate your home insurance?

 Before doing so, it’s imperative that you check the terms of your current home insurance policy and contact your provider to discuss the affect it will have on your cover, as you might find that some providers are unwilling to offer insurance to those who rent out a part of their property.

 Your best bet is to be open and frank with your insurer if you are planning on renting out any rooms to tenants.
-There’s a chance that you might be required to pay more in premiums or you may even be forced to find a different provider, but both are better options than ending up with an invalid policy.
+There’s a chance that you might be required to pay more in premiums or you may even be forced to find a different provider and take out landlord insurance too, but both are better options than ending up with an invalid policy.

 Does a cat flap affect home insurance?